IHC allows AG time to file response in Shamim case

 ISLAMABAD: Islamabad High Court (IHC) has accepted Attorney General (AG) plea for giving him more time in filing a detailed report in Rana Shamim case

-The intra court appeal filed by former chief judge Gilgit Baltistan Rana Shamim against his indictment in a contempt of court case came up for hearing before a two members bench of IHC comprising Justice Tariq Mehmood Jahangiri and Justice Babar Sattar here Monday.
-Rana Shamim appeared in the court along with his counsel Latif Afridi.
+The intra court appeal filed by former chief judge GB Rana Shamim was heard by Justice Tariq Mehmood Jahangiri and Justice Babar Sattar here Monday.
 AG Ashtar Ausaf prayed the court to give him more time to file detailed report on the appeal.
 The court while accepting AG plea adjourned the hearing of the case.

-ISLAMABAD: A 3-member PPP committee formed by PPP Chairman Bilawal Bhutto Zardari to engage political parties in...
+PESHAWAR: The Local Government representatives announced on Monday to launch a movement from today to get back the...

-ISLAMABAD: Former chairman Senate Senator Mian Raza Rabbani on Monday called for a national debate between the...
+LAHORE: A five-member bench of the Lahore High Court on Monday adjourned the hearing of intra-court appeals...

 Comments